IIITM-Gwalior-2023/.github/profile/README.md

 2. Respect licenses and attribute other's work wherever needed.
 Plagiarism will not be tolerated
 3. Do not spam the organisation with useless repositories, try to make a proof of concept or minimal version of your idea and only then post it to the organisation.

-An initiative taken by Ryan Madhuwala and Nilanjan B Mitra.
+An initiative taken by Ryan Madhuwala (BCS2023) and Nilanjan B Mitra (IMG2023).